elwinvdhazel/The-Wireframe-Kit/README.md

 :information_source: [Check here](https://sketchapp.com/docs/prototyping) for more info if you want to learn more about Sketch prototype.

-## All set!
+## :tada: All set!
 Now go and create some awesome wireframes! :ok_hand:

-*If you notice any typos, errors, inconsistencies or if you have any questions or suggestions for improving the Stretch wireframe kit, please create a pull request*
+*If you notice any typos, errors, inconsistencies or if you have any questions or suggestions for improving The Wireframe Kit, please create a [new issue](https://github.com/elwinvdhazel/The-Wireframe-Kit/issues/new)*